cloudflare/workers-sdk/.changeset/violet-zoos-obey.md

 "wrangler": minor
 ---

-Added pause and resume commands to manage Workflows
+Added pause and resume commands to manage Workflows and hidded unimplemented delete command